ekaterinailin/AltaiPony/docs/source/index.rst

 Problems?
 ^^^^^^^^^

- Often, when something does not work in **AltaiPony** and this documentation is useless, troubleshooting can be done by diving into the extensive **lightkurve** docs_.
+ Often, when something does not work in **AltaiPony**, and this documentation is useless, troubleshooting can be done by diving into the extensive **lightkurve** docs_.
 Otherwise, you can always shoot Ekaterina an email_ or directly open an issue on GitHub_.
-Many foreseeable problems will be due to bugs in **AltaiPony** or bad user instructions.
+Many foreseeable problems will be due to bugs in **AltaiPony** or bad instructions on this website.

 How to cite this work